mallorybulkley/aa-practice-test-generator/README.md

 # a/A Practice Test Generator

 This is a practice test generator to prepare for A01, your first assessment at App Academy.
-This repo is forked from the Github of Mallory Bulkley, an App Academy alum who created this when she was a student.
+This repo is forked from [Mallory Bulkley](https://github.com/mallorybulkley), an App Academy alum who created this when she was a student.
 The purpose of this tool is to allow you to get comfortable with the types of problems that could pop up on an assessment.
 Note that the purpose is **NOT TO MEMORIZE SOLUTIONS** - the problems included in this generator are _not_ an exhaustive list of what could show up on the assessment.
 Choosing to memorize solutions without understanding them may get you by in the short-term, but will never be worth it in the long run.
 Practice thinking and struggling through these problems so that you are agile and prepared for anything come assessment day.

 ## How to use this repo